 Gil is known as a “fixer” and as a leader and advisor that can bring calm to chaos, and control in times of crisis.
-He is adept at identifying emergencies, crises, and priorities in driving businesses to success or recovery.
+He is adept at identifying courses of action during emergencies, crises, and sets priorities in driving businesses to success or recovery.
 He is available to provide recurring oversight and observations on your business.
 In this role, he can offer insights on corporate culture, organizational structure, marketing, economics, financial health, and business development.
 His skills and experience across all management disciplines have proven to be highly valuable to clients.
-The chart below is a picture of the impact the Infield Team brought to a real company.

 Gil is available to participate as a compensated member of your advisory board and can apply his broad background and special expertise as part of your leadership and advisory team.